Spelling variations: Haim, Chaim, Haym Avraham

 References and Publications:

-Sarah Cohen Eldar Journal.
+Sarah Cohen Eldar Memoirs.
 Unpublished.

 Roman Sinkovsky Jüdische Turnbewegung - Jewish German Gymnastics System in Turkey until 1918" (pdf - link).
 Journal of Human Sciences, Vol 6, No 2 (2009)